 Students carrying 12 or more units at Cuyamaca College in which letter grades are earned ("Pass" grades not included), who maintain a 4.0 GPA during any semester, are placed on the President's List.
-Students who maintain a 3.5 to 3.9 GPA during any semester are placed on the Vice President's List.
+Students who maintain a 3.5 or better GPA during any semester are placed on the Dean's List.

 Students carrying less than 12 units at either Cuyamaca College or Grossmont College, but carrying 12 or more units in which letter grades are earned ("Pass" grades not included) at Cuyamaca and Grossmont Colleges, who maintain a 4.0 GPA during any semester, are placed on the District President's List.
-Students who maintain a 3.5 to 3.9 GPA during any semester are placed on the District Vice President's List.
+Students who maintain a 3.5 or better GPA during any semester are placed on the District Dean's List.

-Part-time students are eligible for the Vice President's List if they (1) complete 12 units at Cuyamaca College in one academic year (July 1 through June 30) with a GPA of 3.5 or better ("Pass" grades not included) and (2) were enrolled in fewer than 12 units per semester.
+Part-time students are eligible for the Dean's List if they (1) complete 12 units at Cuyamaca College in one academic year (July 1 through June 30) with a GPA of 3.5 or better ("Pass" grades not included) and (2) were enrolled in fewer than 12 units per semester.